-- 1. To record discrete frequency UCLs, select Inserts, UCL, Tone, and Continuous. - 2.
+To record discrete frequency UCLs, select AC, UCL, Tone, and Continuous on the control panel.

 Carefully instruct the patient in the task.
 The patient needs to know you will gradually turn the tone up until it momentarily reaches an uncomfortable level.
-This critical information is of great benefit in the hearing aid fitting. - 3.
-Use the attenuator and tone presentation controls to gradually increase the tone until the patient indicates you have reached uncomfortably loud. - 4.
+This critical information is of great benefit in the hearing aid fitting.

+Use the attenuator and tone presentation controls to gradually increase the tone until the patient indicates you have reached uncomfortably loud.

 Find discrete frequency UCLs for as many frequencies as possible.